Haneef Shareef

-Haneef Shareef (25 December 1976) is a Balochi language writer, film director, and member of the Baloch Students Organization (BSO).
-He directed popular hits such as Balaach, Manzil, Mani Pethaa Braath Nesth and Kareem from 2009 to 2014.
+Haneef Shareef (born 25 December 1976) is a Pakistani Balochi language writer, film director, and producer.

+He is a trained medical professional and has also been associated with the Baloch Students Organization (BSO).
+As a Balochi fiction writer, he has published two collections of short stories and one novel.
+Between 2009 and 2014, Shareef directed several popular Balochi-language films, including Balaach, Manzil, Mani Pethaa Braath Nesth, and Kareem.

+On 18 November 2005 he was arrested, due to his affiliation with the BSO.

 Early life

 Hanif Sharif was born in Karachi.
-He was arrested on 18 November 2005, due to his affiliation with the BSO.

-Career

 He began his career as a Balochi short story writer in the 1990s.